 Yet many English-speaking Muslims grow up without Arabic, relying on translations that, by their very nature, fall short of the original.
-If you have ever wondered whether learning Arabic is worth the effort, this guide walks you through the most profound and practical benefits of learning Arabic for Muslims — and shows you exactly how to start.
+If you have ever wondered whether learning Arabic is worth the effort, this guide walks you through the most profound and practical benefits of learning Arabic for Muslims, and shows you exactly how to start.

-10 Benefits of Learning Arabic for Muslims
+10 Benefits of Learning Arabic for Muslims Worldwide

 1. Connect Directly With the Words of Allah

+Allah chose Arabic deliberately, and every word carries layers of meaning that no translation can fully capture.
 When you learn Arabic, you stop reading about the Quran and start reading the Quran.
 You notice the rhythm of divine speech, the precision of every verb tense, and the emotional weight of words that translators can only approximate.
-This is perhaps the single greatest benefit of learning Arabic for Muslims — and it alone makes the journey worthwhile.
+This is perhaps the single greatest benefit of learning Arabic for Muslims, and it alone makes the journey worthwhile.

-Our Quranic Arabic Course is designed specifically to help English-speaking Muslims unlock this connection — no prior Arabic knowledge required.
+Our Quranic Arabic Course is designed specifically to help English-speaking Muslims unlock this connection, no prior Arabic knowledge required.

 2. Understand Your Daily Prayers (Salah)

-A great starting point is our Arabic Course for Beginners, which covers Salah vocabulary, essential supplications (du’a), and Quranic phrases in an approachable, step-by-step curriculum.
+A great starting point is our Arabic Course for Beginners, which covers Salah vocabulary, essential supplications (dua), and Quranic phrases in an approachable, step-by-step curriculum.

 3. Deepen Your Understanding of Tajweed and Quran Recitation

-Mishkah Academy offers dedicated Online Tajweed Classes for all levels — from beginners learning their first rules to advanced students pursuing an Ijazah certification.
+Mishkah Academy offers dedicated Online Tajweed Classes for all levels, from beginners learning their first rules to advanced students pursuing an Ijazah certification.

 4. Access Islamic Scholarship in Its Original Form